 The more you move, the more energy you burn.

-The more energy you burn, yes the more weight you lose, but also it means that you can increase your nutritional intake in order to give your body the best chance of recovery.
+The more energy you burn, yes the more weight you lose.
+It also means that you can increase your nutritional intake in order to give your body the best chance of recovery.

 Always take into account the amount of energy that you plan on doing each day when looking at your caloric intake.